- Love This

-Pigs are smart and social animals, but as Compassion Over Killing investigations have revealed, pigs used for meat endure horrific suffering on factory farms.
+Pigs are smart and social animals, but as Animal Outlook investigations have revealed, pigs used for meat endure horrific suffering on factory farms.

 Maybe you’ve recently watched “Okja,” and want to learn more about real-life pigs and other farmed animals!
 But maybe you’ve never met a pig at a sanctuary or don’t have a buddy like Esther the Wonder Pig around?